greenbone/gvm-tools/README.md

 See the [documentation](https://greenbone.github.io/gvm-tools/install.html)
 for all supported installation options.

+### Requirements

+Python 3.7 and later is supported.

 ### Version

 Please consider to always use the **newest** version of `gvm-tools` and `python-gvm`.